-- 1. Use Blue/Black ball-point pen only for shading the circles on Side-2 of Answer sheet. - Darken the circle completely so that the letter/number inside the circle is not visible. - Darken only ONE CIRCLE for each answer as shown in the example below.
+- 1. Use HB Pencil only for shading the circles on Side 2 of the Answer Sheet. - 2.
+Darken the circle completely so that the letter / number inside the circle is not visible. - Darken only ONE CIRCLE for each answer as shown in the example below.
 If you darken more than one circle, your answer will be treated as wrong.